 In forward-only environments, such as financial transaction systems, many enterprises choose to never go back once a substantial change is made.
 This means that they accept the risk of failure and save the cost of full reversion.
 It places additional pressure on testing and process to get it right, and means that experts have to be available to deal with the issues if and when they arise, and in real time.

 Use sound change control with full reversion capabilities.

 Sound change control implies:

-In high-consequence systems, particularly where process failures can cause harm that is not rapidly and automatically detected and readily mitigated, significant changes (i.e., anything other than well-tested variations in parameters) should result in a system recertificaiton in context.
-This includes both a thorough retest of the systems undergaing changes equivalent to the acceptance tests performed initially, regression testing of all known and resolved subsequent issues, and tests equivalent to acceptance and regression tests of interoperation to assure that changes don;t have adverse effects on related systems.
+In high-consequence systems, particularly where process failures can cause harm that is not rapidly and automatically detected and readily mitigated, significant changes (i.e., anything other than well-tested variations in parameters) should result in a system recertification in context.
+This includes both a thorough retest of the systems undergoing changes equivalent to the acceptance tests performed initially, regression testing of all known and resolved subsequent issues, and tests equivalent to acceptance and regression tests of interoperation to assure that changes don;t have adverse effects on related systems.